Our Staff

 Bob Hoffman, Head Coach

-Hoffman comes to UCO from Mercer, where he led the Bears of Macon, Ga. to 209 wins in his 11-year stint there.
+Hoffman came to UCO from Mercer, where he led the Bears of Macon, Ga. to 209 wins in his 11-year stint there.
 He has coached at multiple levels, winning an NAIA national championship as a women's head coach, winning nearly 250 games as an NAIA men's head coach, assisting at the Division I level, and leading teams in the ABA and the NBA's Development League.

 An Oklahoma City native, Hoffman played his high school basketball at Putnam City High School in the early 1970s.
 He then moved on to play collegiately at Oklahoma Baptist in Shawnee, Okla., where he would spend the next four years scoring more than 1,000 points.
 To this day, Hoffman still ranks among the all-time scoring leaders for the Bison.